dnth/vlhf/README.md

 ## Features

+- Download datasets from Hugging Face to local storage.
-- Upload datasets from Visual Layer to Hugging Face
+- Upload datasets from local storage to Visual Layer.
+- Search for datasets on Hugging Face.
-- Download datasets from Hugging Face to Visual Layer
+- Upload datasets from Visual Layer to Hugging Face.
+(WIP)
-- Abstract away complexities of data transfer between platforms

 ## Installation